wu87988622/ohara/docs/src/rest/rest-stream.rst

 *GET /v0/stream/${name}?group=$group*

 .. note::
-   We will use the GROUP_DEFAULT as the query parameter "?group=" if you don't specify it.
+   We will use the default value as the query parameter "?group=" if you don't specify it.

 Example Response
   Response format is as :ref:`streamApp stored format <rest-streamapp-stored-data>`.